ClickHouse/ClickHouse/docs/en/sql-reference/functions/date-time-functions.md

 ## timestamp\_sub {#timestamp_sub}

-Returns the difference between two dates in terms of the specified unit.
+Returns the difference between two dates in the specified unit.

 **Syntax**